 Can I Recover Compensation If I Contributed to an Accident?

-Posted on behalf of Lynch Law Firm on Apr 11, 2019 in Personal Injury News
+Posted on behalf of Lynch Law Firm on April 11, 2019 in Personal Injury News.
+Updated on March 2, 2022

 If you were in an accident that you contributed to, you may be wondering if you can pursue compensation for the damages your injury caused.
 Before you take the next steps in pursing compensation, you should know about New Jersey’s comparative negligence law.